Used Tesla Model S buying guide

 Which one should you buy?

-You should also consider the Mercedes S 500 e, which is a plug-in hybrid fitted with a twin-turbo 3.0-litre V6 petrol engine backed up by a 114bhp electric motor.
+Options to consider include some plug-in hybrids such as the Mercedes S 500 e, which uses a twin-turbo 3.0-litre V6 petrol engine backed up by a 114bhp electric motor.
 It's everything you'd expect of a Mercedes S-Class in terms of luxury, refinement and high-tech safety kit, but there's no seven-seat option and the luggage capacity can't match the Tesla's.

 For an established luxury carmaker to have come up with the Model S would have been impressive, but the fact that Tesla didn't build its first car until 2008 makes it even more remarkable.
 Having caught the big players napping, the Model S cornered the luxury electric segment for several years and even now this is a very desirable car.